Seednode/roulette/README.md

   -h, --help                    help for roulette
-      --ignore string           filename used to indicate directory should be skipped --images                  enable support for image files
-      --index                   generate index of supported file paths at startup --index-file string       path to optional persistent index file --index-interval string   interval at which to regenerate index (e.g. "5m" or "1h") --max-file-count int      skip directories with file counts above this value (default 2147483647)
+      --ignore string           filename used to indicate directory should be skipped --images                  enable support for image files -i, --index                   generate index of supported file paths at startup --index-file string       path to optional persistent index file --index-interval string   interval at which to regenerate index (e.g. "5m" or "1h") --max-file-count int      skip directories with file counts above this value (default 2147483647)